javsort/Linkaster/docs/delivery_1.md

 Docker: for application deployment, service containerization and management.
 For deploying the application, Docker was chosen to enable the application deployments and handle the overall application?s service.
 Also, thanks to the benefits of containerization, whenever a service requires to go under a maintenance period, the team only requires to take down the affected service without affecting the rest of the application?s performance.
 SpringBoot: for overall development and configuration.
 Thanks to SpringBoot and the Spring Framework, we are able to ease the application?s configuration process and support our microservices design by allowing us to deploy each service separately or together for testing and deployments.
 The system?s front-end shall be supported by:
 Flutter: There are several reasons why we are going to utilize flutter as the front end language for the application.
-First of all, it has cross platform capability meaning that with a single codebase can be run in multiple platforms.
-Also, this codebase is good for maintainability of the visual representation is easy to modify and to update.
+First of all, it has cross platform capability meaning that with a single codebase can be run on multiple platforms.
+Also, this codebase is good for maintainability of the visual representation and is easy to modify and to update.
 Finally, with google backing up this language and a growing community of user developers, flutter is a language that will give us scalability.
+Regulatory:
+Since the system has academic purposes, it shall adhere to the GDPR?s integrity and confidentiality standards to securely store all users information.
+The GDPR?s generality may complicate development given the data protection prioritization.
+The system shall be transparent with users regarding what data will be processed.
+The system shall be GDPR compliant and provide its users with data subject rights.
+Time:
+The system?s overall development shall respect both the development team & course instructor?s deadlines, affecting depth of development and testing phases.
+Hardware:
+Storage and computing power may be limited for the first instance of the application.
+Integration:
+A proper and fast interaction between the different services should be prioritized for proper functionality, which could be resource intensive.
+All services should be able to maintain proper interaction protocols for both inter-service requests and client-server requests.
+Encryption:
+Even though encryption improves security standards, it also adds layers of authorization, which could lead to delays and longer authorization periods, possibly limiting the up-to-date features.
+Portability:
+Designing both a handheld & web version of the application might bring up some design challenges throughout development.
+3rd Party Reliability:
+Using 3rd party APIs involves handling call failures and other API related issues from our application?s back-end, which might affect performance.
 Use Case
 To represent the our functional requirements, the following UML Use Case Diagram was brought up: